farastu-who/GIS-DL/README.md

 --- freeze certain layers, replace or add new layers, and retrain the model on the power grid line data to achieve better performance.
 ![image](https://github.com/farastu-who/GIS-DL/assets/34352153/456713f7-f574-4565-add5-a2e6ee03f434)

-## PART 2: TLC (Tranmission Line Classification) - Image Classification of Transmission Lines using Satellite Data
+## PART 2: TLC (Transmission Line Classification) - Image Classification of Transmission Lines using Satellite Data

 #### Required Tools and Functionalities: